shoukolate/android-building-scripts/README.md

-# manual-android-building-scripts
+# Manual android building scripts
-My painful android os building scripts which are not using roomservice
+My painful android os building scripts of LineageOS for Xiaomi MI A2 and Xiaomi MI 6X which are not using roomservice.xml